Skip Navigation

 Zoom in Figure 1.

 Copperheads are one of just two venomous snake species found in New Jersey.
-The subspecies that occurs here is the northern copperhead (Agkistrodon contortrix mokasen; Figure 1).
-They are only found in the northern half of the state in parts of the Piedmont, Highlands and Ridge-and-Valley regions.
-Most copperhead “sightings” are actually misidentifications of more common species with similar banded patterns.
-These misidentifications have resulted in many commonly held misunderstandings about copperhead habitat, abundance, behavior, and distribution.
-Here we provide information on copperhead ecology, as well as important safety information for maintaining positive human-snake interactions.
+The subspecies that occurs here is the eastern copperhead (Agkistrodon contortrix; Figure 1).
+They are only found in the northern half of the state in parts of the Piedmont, Highlands, and Ridge-and-Valley regions.
+Most copperhead "sightings" are typically misidentifications of more common species with similar banded patterns.
+These misidentifications have resulted in several commonly held misunderstandings about copperhead habitat, abundance, behavior, and distribution.
+Here we provide information on copperhead ecology and important safety information for maintaining positive human-snake interactions.

 Distribution and Habitat